 Living and Dating With HPV

 There are about 42.5 million active cases of human papillomavirus (HPV) in the United States, which is about 1 in 8 people, according to the Centers for Disease Control and Prevention (CDC).
-In fact, the CDC asserts HPV will infect almost all sexually active people at some point in their lives.
+In fact, the CDC asserts HPV will infect virtually all sexually active people at some point in their lives.

-However, if genital warts do appear, this indicates you may have a low-risk variant of HPV with no links to long-term cancer risks, whereas a high-risk HPV variant can place you at risk of developing cancer, most notably cervical cancer in women.
+However, if genital warts appear, this indicates you may have a low-risk variant of HPV with no links to long-term cancer risks, whereas a high-risk HPV variant can place you at risk of developing cancer, most notably cervical cancer in women.
 A prolonged high-risk infection may be asymptomatic, so by the time you realize it, it may be too late, with cancerous lesions having already formed.